yankeeBrit/gulp-boilerplate/README.md

-# A boilerplate that includes Gulp, SASS, Bourbon, Neat, Autoprefixer, JSHint, Concat, Uglify, and BrowserSync for new projects
+# A ready-to-go Gulp boilerplate for new projects

 ### Included